DeepHartree: A Poisson-Coupled Neural Field for One-Shot Density Functional Theory: Methods

 Unlike PW-type data, LCAO data utilizes an all-electron basis set, which induces numerical spikes at the atomic nuclei, thereby hindering the neural network's ability to fit the data proficiently.
 To alleviate this, we employ a Delta-Learning approach to remove these singularities.
 We use a linear combination of Gaussian functions to fit the atomic electron density and determine the parameters of the Gaussian functions.
 Consequently, the model only needs to learn the residual difference between the true molecular electron density and the fitted one.
 This residual difference is considerably smoother and thus easier to learn.

-We do not learn the electron density directly.
-Fortuitously, the Gaussian-type electron density corresponds precisely to a Hartree potential of the form $a\frac{\text{erf}(br)}{r}$, meaning that the parameters of the fitted electron density can be directly employed for the construction of the Hartree potential.
+DeepHartree learns the Hartree potential rather than the electron density directly.
+A Gaussian electron density corresponds analytically to a Hartree potential of the form $a\frac{\text{erf}(br)}{r}$, so the fitted density parameters directly construct the Hartree potential.

 where $i$ indexes the atoms, $j$ indexes a set of basis functions with learnable coefficients $\alpha_{i,j}$ and widths $\beta_{ij}$ and $k$ indexes a set of basis functions with fixed coefficients $\gamma_{i,k}$ and widths $\tau_{ik}$.
 The term $\text{erf}(\beta r)/r$ behaves as $1/r$ in the long range but remains finite at the origin (converging to $2\beta/\sqrt{\pi}$), thereby removing the singularity.
 By summing over multiple widths (multi-scale basis), this baseline potential can flexibly fit the steep peaks near the nucleus and the smooth decay in the valence region, while the neural network term $\Phi(\bm r,\{R\})$ learns the remaining residual corrections.